salquier/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 This guide explains how to migrate your on-premises VMware workloads to an **OVHcloud Hosted Private Cloud (HPC)** using Veeam Replication.

+> [!primary]
+> **This guide applies to Hosted Private Cloud environments that are NOT part of SecNumCloud (SNC), PCI-DSS, or HDS-qualified environments.**
+> If you are using an SNC, PCI-DSS, or HDS-qualified Hosted Private Cloud, some features described here, such as OVHcloud IAM, may not be available.

 ## Requirements

 Before getting started, you will need: